 When kids are around, mind your tongue.
 Pretend Mommy's right behind you.
 Don't give anyone a reason to complain about PAXTrain.

 - Don't get too hammered

-We've never had any real problems, but vigiliance and diligence will be what keeps it that way.
-These rules are also loose guidelines more than anything so don't flaunt them or play the legalist.
+We've never had any real problems, but vigilance and diligence will be what keeps it that way.
+These rules are also loose guidelines more than anything, so don't flaunt them or play the legalist.
 If you play the rules lawyer, we'll treat you like a rules lawyer.
 Anyone in gross violation of the rules or common decency won't be welcome at group festivities - you're now persona non grata and everyone hates your guts, and you're banned from PAXTrain events.